ITR Filing Deadline Missed?

 Section 206AB of Income Tax Act Explained

-The government introduced section 206AB in the finance bill 2021.
-Section 206AB provided a provision for the deduction of TDS and TCS at a higher rate when payment was made to specified person who have not furnished their Income Tax Return.
+The government introduced section 206AB in the Finance Bill 2021.
+Section 206AB provided a provision for the deduction of TDS and TCS at a higher rate when payment was made to a specified person who has not furnished their Income Tax Return.
 Want to know more about Section 206AB of the Income Tax Act?
 Read this article to understand its applicability, examples, and implications for taxpayers.

-What is Section 206AB of the Income Tax Act?
+What is Section 206AB of Income Tax Act?

 How is TDS deducted under section 206AB?